ryanmaugv1/voxilator/README.md

 # Voxilator

-Blender Plugin enabling hassle-less voxel development workflow for game development using Blender.
+Addon which enables hassle-free voxel art workflow for game development using Blender.

 The workflow we plan to augment would look something like this: